Skip to main content

 • The selected policy rejects a locked entry.

-• --verify finds critical verification findings.
+• Strict verification or explicit verify: "true" finds critical verification findings.

 Use toolpin install --update-lock or toolpin lock <server> --client <client> only after reviewing the drift locally.
 CI should not update the lockfile.